monarch-initiative/SvAnna/docs/setup.rst

       # IN_MEMORY is faster but uses more memory
       # DATABASE is slower but also more memory efficient
       #icMicaMode: DATABASE
-      # The transcript promoter region is defined as n bases upstream of the transcription start site
+      # Number of bases prepended to a transcript and evaluated as a promoter region
       #promoterLength: 2000
       # Set to 0. to score promoter variants as strictly as coding variants, or to 1. to skip
       #promoterFitnessGain: .6